Quantum Reverse Shannon Theorem

 \subsection{Tensor power inputs}

 We next need to reduce the general channel simulation problem to the problem of simulating flat channels.
 To get the idea of how this works, consider first the problem of simulating $\cN^{\ot n}$ on a tensor power input $\rho^{\otimes n}$.
-While solutions to this problem have been previously described in \cite{HOW05,Devetak05a,ADHW06}, we will present a protocol in a way that will help us understand the general case.
+While several solutions to this problem have been previously described in \cite{HOW05,devetak-triangle,ADHW06} and this section is not strictly necessary for the proof of \thmref{qrst}, we will present a protocol for tensor power inputs here in a way that will help us understand the general case.